The Spacetime View of the Information Paradox: Discussion and conclusion

-The idea above can also be incorporated beyond semiclassical gravity.
+The analysis in Sec.~\ref{SEC3} was based on semiclassical gravity, but the main idea can also be incorporated beyond semiclassical gravity.
 The main requirement is to have many time-degrees of freedom.
 This requirement is achieved, e.g., by canonical approaches to quantum gravity, including loop quantum gravity \cite{rov}.
 In such approaches the state satisfies the Hamiltonian constraint ${\cal H}\psi[g,\phi]=0$, where $g$ and $\phi$ represent the gravitational and matter degrees of freedom, respectively.
 Some of the matter degrees of freedom are interpreted as the ``clock'' time, so we write $\phi=(\phi',T)$.
 The clock-time variable $T$ may contain many local degrees of freedom, with a different time for degrees of freedom inside and outside of the black hole.
+This leads to a resolution of the black-hole information paradox similar to that in Sec.~\ref{SEC3} \cite{niktimeqg}.

-String theory can also incorporate this idea.
+String theory can also incorporate the ideas of Secs.~\ref{SEC2} and \ref{SEC3}.
 Instead of a QFT state represented by a wave function $\psi(x_1,x_2,...)$ with an infinite but discrete set of coordinates $x_a$, a state in string theory is represented by a wave functional $\psi[x(\sigma)]$ where the discrete label $a$ is replaced by a continuous label $\sigma$.
 By allowing $x^{\mu}(\sigma)$ to be a discontinuous function, the wave functional $\psi[x(\sigma)]$ may describe not only 1-string states, but many-string states as well \cite{nikstr}.

 In short, whenever the quantum theory is formulated such that time is a {\em local} variable quantized as one of the degrees of freedom, then time inside the black hole is not the same variable as time outside of the black hole.
 Such systems can be completely described by pure states even when not all information is available at a given spacelike hypersurface.
 Even though information may be lost at times after the complete black-hole evaporation (as, indeed, the original Hawking semiclassical analysis \cite{hawk1} suggests), the existence of a pure-state description of this information loss avoids the use of Hawking formalism \cite{hawk2} in which a state evolves from a pure to a mixed state.
 By avoiding this formalism one avoids its pathologies \cite{banks} too.
 This makes the information-loss scenario a viable possibility and there seems to be nothing fundamentally ill about it.